tariqjamil-bwp/LLM-Benchmarking/README.md

 ---

-## ✅ Verification Agent Alternatives
+## ✅ Verification Approaches

-The current Stage 3 uses Google ADK's LlmAgent for verification, but you can choose different approaches based on your needs:
+The current Stage 3 uses Google ADK's LlmAgent for verification, but multiple approaches are available based on your requirements:

-### Option A: Google ADK LlmAgent (Current - Recommended for Complex Verification)
+### Google ADK LlmAgent (Current - Recommended for Complex Verification)

 Use the built-in LlmAgent framework: